Site map :: Text size: A A A

 MND Scotland

 MND Scotland is an independent Scottish charity serving people with motor neurone disease.
 They provide people affected by motor neurone disease with specialist care and equipment.
 They offer information, counselling, and benefits advice.
 The charity seeks to improve MND knowledge amongst health and social services through education, and they fund research to help find a cause and cure for motor neurone disease.
 This year MND Scotland will spend around £1 million raised almost entirely by supporters to fund its services.
-For more information call Bryan Carroll on 0141 945 1077, mobile 07554 5211956 or e-mail bryan.carroll@mndscotland.org.uk.
+For more information call Gemma Bradley on 0141 332 3903 or e-mail: gemma.bradley@mndscotland.org.uk

 E-mail: dorothy.strachan@momentumscotland.org